Hot, Humid Weather Forecast For Sindh - UrduPoint

 Hot, Humid Weather Forecast For Sindh

-However, rain wind or thundershower is forecast for Sukkur, Larkana, Qambar-Shahdadkot and Khairpur.
+However, light rain is forecast for coastal areas of the province at isolated places during the period.

-The Minimum and maximum temperatures were recorded in Karachi 34-36 degrees Centigrade, Hyderabad 32-34 degrees Centigrade, Sukkur 34-36 degrees Centigrade, Thatta 30-32 degrees Centigrade, Mohenjodaro 34-36 degrees Centigrade,Dadu 31-33 degrees Centigrade, Mithi 34-36 degrees Centigrade, and in Nawabshah 32-34 degrees Centigrade.
+The Minimum and maximum temperatures were recorded in Karachi 32-34 degrees Centigrade, Hyderabad 33-35 degrees Centigrade, Sukkur 36-38 degrees Centigrade, Thatta 32-34 degrees Centigrade, Mohenjodaro 36-38 degrees Centigrade,Dadu is 39-41 degrees Centigrade, Mithi 34-36 degrees Centigrade, and in Nawabshah 37-39 degrees Centigrade.

 Mainly, hot and humid weather is likely to prevail in the province.